awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 Soon after you request the transfer, we send one or more emails to the registrant contact for the domain:

-**Email to confirm that the registrant contact is reachable**
+**All TLDs – Email to confirm that the registrant contact is reachable**
 If you've never registered a domain with Route 53 or transferred a domain to Route 53, we send you an email that asks you to confirm that the email address is valid\.
 We retain this information so we don't have to send this confirmation email again\.

-**Email to get authorization to transfer the domain**
+**Geographic TLDs only – Email to get authorization to transfer the domain**
-If we can access your email address in the public WHOIS database, we're required to get your authorization to transfer the domain\.
+For domains that have a [geographic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic), we're required to get your authorization to transfer the domain\.
 If you transfer 10 domains, we have to send you 10 emails, and you have to click the authorization link in each one\.
-If we can't access your email address by submitting a public WHOIS query, the transfer proceeds without this authorization\.
+If we can't access your email address by submitting a public WHOIS query, we cancel the transfer\.
+Authorization isn't required for domains that have a [generic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), such as \.com, \.net, or \.org\.

 The emails all go to the registrant contact for the domain: